Huisquare/nfdv/README.md

 A JSON file that contains your key downloads to your computer.

+### Create a Virtual Machine in Google Cloud
+Please refer to this [link](https://cloud.google.com/compute) for instructions on how to create a virtual machine that is suited to your needs.

 ### Providing credentials to your application
 You can provide authentication credentials to your application code or commands by setting the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the JSON file that contains your service account key.

 The following steps show how to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable:

-1. Open Cloud Shell (or Terminal of Virtual Machine).
+1. Open Terminal of Virtual Machine.

-2. From the Cloud Shell More menu, select Upload file, and select the JSON key file you created.
+2. From the **More** menu on the top right corner, select **Upload file**, and select the JSON key file you created.
 The file is uploaded to the home directory of your Cloud Shell instance.

 Confirm that the uploaded file is in your present directory and confirm the filename by running the following command: